proleander/proleander/README.md

-👋 Olá, eu sou Leandro!
+# 👋 Hi, I'm Leandro!
-🎯 Supervisor de  TI | Desenvolvedor | Estudante de ADS na FIAP 💼 Apaixonado por tecnologia e inovação, com mais de 10 anos de experiência em suporte e infraestrutura.
-💡 Atualmente, estou expandindo minhas habilidades para desenvolvimento e DevOps.

-🛠️ Habilidades e Tecnologias
-Infraestrutura e Redes: Administração de servidores, gerenciamento de projetos e auditorias.
-Desenvolvimento:
+🎯 **IT Supervisor | Developer | ADS Student at FIAP**
+💼 Passionate about technology and innovation, with over 10 years of experience in IT support and infrastructure.
+💡 Currently expanding my skills in development and DevOps.

+---

+## 🛠️ Skills and Technologies

+- **Infrastructure and Networks**: Server administration, project management, and audits.
+- **Development**:
-Frontend: React, HTML, CSS, JavaScript.
+  - Frontend: React, HTML, CSS, JavaScript.
-Banco de Dados: Oracle SQL.
+  - Database: Oracle SQL.
-Metodologias Ágeis: Scrum, liderança e desenvolvimento ágil.
-Ferramentas de DevOps: Interesse em Docker, Kubernetes e CI/CD.
-🌟 Projetos em Destaque
-Tilibris (Fintech de Controle Financeiro)
-Uma plataforma inovadora para ajudar usuários a gerenciar seus gastos e tomar decisões financeiras inteligentes.
+  - Backend: Python, Java, Node.js
+- **Agile Methodologies**: Scrum, leadership, and agile development.
+- **DevOps Tools**: Interest in Docker, Kubernetes, and CI/CD.

+---

+## 🌟 Highlighted Projects

+- **Tilibris (Financial Control Fintech)**
+  An innovative platform to help users manage their expenses and make smarter financial decisions.

+---

-🎓 Educação
+## 🎓 Education

-Formado em Redes e atualmente cursando Análise e Desenvolvimento de Sistemas (ADS) na FIAP.
-🌍 O que eu busco?
-Melhorar meu inglês e explorar oportunidades globais.
+- Degree in **Computer Networks**.
+- Currently studying **Analysis and Systems Development (ADS)** at FIAP.

+---

+## 🌍 What I'm looking for

+- Improving my English and exploring global opportunities.
+- Contributing to open-source projects.
+- Growing in Development, DevOps, and project management.

+---

-Contribuir para projetos open-source e crescer na área de Desenvolvimento e DevOps e gerenciamento de projetos. proleander/proleander is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+✨ *This is a special repository because the `README.md` appears directly on my GitHub profile.*
-You can click the Preview link to take a look at your changes.
---->
+📌 *Click the preview link to learn more about me!*